These homemade snickers bars are the ultimate healthy Halloween candy for filling your kid’s candy bag and enjoying all year long.

 I make these homemade snickers bars full size, and then cut them into pieces, but feel free to use a Twinkie mold or a smaller pan to make more dainty bars.
 You can also simply cut them into smaller pieces before coating them in chocolate.

 Either way, you’re going to want to make a triple batch.
-I even like to keep any leftovers of these homemade snickers bars in my freezer and let them thaw out for about 10 minutes before digging it.
+I even like to keep any leftovers in my freezer and let them thaw out for about 10 minutes before digging in.
 The freezer is a GREAT spot to keep treats like this so that you have to plan ahead (even just by 10 minutes), rather than just pounce on a hangry impulse when you need a little sweet somethin’ somethin’.

 Recipe FAQs

-You can store these homemade snickers bars in an air tight container in a cool dark place or the fridge and they should stay fresh for about 2-3 weeks.
-You can also try freezing them in a freezer bag and they can stay fresh for up to a year.
+You can store these in an air tight container in a cool dark place or the fridge.
+They should stay fresh for about 2-3 weeks.
+You can also try freezing them in a freezer bag and they can last for up to a year.

 You can totally omit the peanuts or try substituting sunflower or pumpkin seeds to add some texture, however it may alter the taste slightly.